 Walk or Bike From Springdale

 It is possible to walk or bike from the nearby town of Springdale.
-However, it will add a level of complexity due to the fact that it’s about eight miles from the visitor center to the Temple of Sinawava, where The Narrows hike begins.
+However, it will add a level of complexity because it’s about eight miles from the visitor center to the Temple of Sinawava, where The Narrows hike begins.

 Zion National Park Lodge